August 30, 2024

 Algae Growth

-Algae are one of the most common causes of cloudy pool water, particularly during hot and steamy weather.
+Algae are one of the most common causes of cloudy or murky pool water, particularly during hot and steamy weather.
 If chlorine levels are too low, algae will grow, turning the water green and hazy.
 Algae are not only unattractive, but they can also block your filtration system and cause slippery surfaces, which can be dangerous.

 Bather Contamination